aka: Super Star

 - Ivy the Kiwi? has Super Stars beginning with the second set of stages, which protect her from enemies and the many instant-death spikes.

-- Purple gives this in the form of a moon crescent.
+- The moon crescent in Purple gives the player temporary invincibility along with an ability to kill enemies by running through them.
 It becomes necessary at one point where the player has to get through a floor covered entirely in spikes.

 - The red mushroom in Crystal Caves - makes you invincible, makes you kill enemies by touch.
 They're very rare (only three or four in the entire series) and are always a critical part to completing a level.
 There's also the even rarer stop sign which temporarily freezes all enemies and makes them harmless, though also impossible to kill.